 Clay frog life cycle

-A tactile activity to help explore an amphibian life cycle.
+A clay activity to help explore an amphibian life cycle.

 What you'll need